 If chosen for The Hub Incubator Program, you will proceed with E Co-op during your scheduled work term.
-If not selected, you will learn the outcome of your application prior to the first Recruit Guelph co-op job posting application deadline for your upcoming work term and will have time to seek employment elsewhere.
+If not selected, you will learn the outcome of your application prior to the first Experience Guelph co-op job posting application deadline for your upcoming work term and will have time to seek employment elsewhere.

 *Note – if you are applying for the Hub Incubator Program during your co-op job search term, ensure you speak to your Co-op Coordinator about the risks of applying late and not participating in the Experience Guelph job postings.

 Submit Application - Take the time to submit an articulate overview of your enterprise - what you do, how you are different and your business model.
 Provide an overview of the team and each person's strengths (single applicant or group application is permitted – see FAQ section).
 Ensure you demonstrate how you will utilize the resources provided by the program to grow your business.

 2. Await Response